Überfall » A thorough raid completed at 1800 hours

 “Usage of conductors corrupts absolutely,” Gamma stated.
 “Desire to utilize and harvest more vitae leads to desperation.
 Desperation bleeds into violence.”
 He stared at her.
 “Conductors are items designed to take, weaponize, and harvest life.
 Pointless deaths, but still they continue to be used.”

 “And what about you?”
 Dämon struggled to sit.
 “What about your desperation to stop the use of conductors…?
-I bet you’ve killed more people than I have in that project of mine.
+I bet you’ve killed more people than I have.
 The thing is—all of your work results in nothing.
 No progress.
 No change.
 If we’re talking about pointless deaths, you would be the experts.”

 “You viewing it as pointless proves you know absolutely nothing.”
 Tau shook his head.
 “You value nothing.”